createreactapp/createreactapp.github.io/_docs/09-pillars-of-redux.md

 Now that you're familiar with the principles of Redux, let’s dive deeper.

 We're going to look at the technical implementation of those principles.
-Once you've got a basic of the concepts below, you'll be ready to move on to some code in next chepter.
+Once you've got a basic of the concepts below, you'll be ready to move on to some code in next chapter.

 The store holds the application state and gives access to some useful methods.